Bering Strait: Geography and science

+The strait is thought to have opened 4.8-7.4 million years ago.
+It is believed that the narrowing of the strait 900,000 years ago could be one of the reasons for increasing the duration of the ice age.

 Expeditions

 From at least 1562, European geographers thought that there was a Strait of Anián between Asia and North America.
 In 1648, Semyon Dezhnyov probably passed through the strait, but his report did not reach Europe.
 Danish-born Russian navigator Vitus Bering entered it in 1728.
-In 1732, Mikhail Gvozdev crossed it for the first time, from Asia to America.
+In 1732, Mikhail Gvozdev became the first European to cross it, from Asia to America.
 It was visited in 1778 by the third voyage of James Cook.

 American vessels were hunting for bowhead whales in the strait by 1847.

 In March 1913, Captain Max Gottschalk (German) crossed from the east cape of Siberia to Shishmaref, Alaska, on dogsled via Little and Big Diomede islands.
 He was the first documented modern voyager to cross from Russia to North America without the use of a boat.

 In 1987, swimmer Lynne Cox swam a 4.3 km course between the Diomede Islands from Alaska to the Soviet Union in 3.3 °C water during the last years of the Cold War.
-She was congratulated jointly by American President Ronald Reagan and Soviet leader Mikhail Gorbachev.
+She was congratulated jointly by American president Ronald Reagan and Soviet leader Mikhail Gorbachev.

 In June and July 1989, three independent teams attempted the first modern sea-kayak crossing of the Bering Strait.
 The groups were: seven Alaskans, who called their effort Paddling Into Tomorrow (i.e. crossing the international dateline); a four-man British expedition, Kayaks Across the Bering Strait; and a team of Californians in a three-person baidarka, led by Jim Noyes (who launched his ambitious expedition as a paraplegic).
 Accompanying the Californians was a film crew in a umiak, a walrus-skin boat traditional to the region; they were filming the 1991 documentary Curtain of Ice, directed by John Armstrong.